CaliStyle/trailpack-proxy-cart/README.md

   fulfillment_kind: 'immediate'
 }
 ```
-Returns the placed Order and a new Cart object
+Returns the placed Order and a new Cart object, and if Customer was provided/created a Customer Object
 ```
 {
   order: ...,
   cart: ....
+  customer: ....
 }

 ```